cmahnke/ric-unknownartist/content/about/index.md

 ## Colophon

 This page(s) have been generated with [Hugo](https://gohugo.io/).
 The Theme is a customized version of [Observer von Zack Sultan](http://zacksultan.com) for Tumblr.
-Futura and Georgia are used as fonts - if installed on your computer.
+[Montserrat](github.com/JulietaUla/Montserrat) and [Calluna Regular](https://www.exljbris.com/calluna.html) are used as fonts - if installed on your computer.

 The following JavaScript and CSS frameworks are used:
 * [jQuery](https://jquery.com/)